anazhaw/Bio-SODA/README.md

-# Bio-SODA - A Question Answering System for Domain Knowledge Graphs
+# Bio-SODA - Question Answering for Domain Knowledge Graphs

 Welcome to the Bio-SODA code repository!